What is the difference between cash value and replacement cost?

 Is my car totaled?

-The insurance company uses different factors to determine your car’s value before deciding whether your car is totaled.
+Auto insurance companies use different factors to determine your car’s value before deciding whether your car is totaled.
 These vary between companies and states.
 The insurance company calculates the total loss ratio, or damage ratio, of the vehicle, which is whether the cost of repairs exceeds the actual cash value of the car.

 Cars are usually totaled when repairs cost more, but this is not always the case.
 Sometimes the repairs cost less than the car’s value, but the insurance company still considers it totaled.
 This means the car exceeded the Total Loss Threshold, which the state often dictates.